nrjones8/blog/content/california-public-defenders-understaffed.md

 Tags: visualization, R, ggplot, criminal justice
 Slug: california-public-defenders-understaffed
 Author: Nick Jones
 Summary: Public Defender's Offices are extremely understaffed - this post looks specifically at California, and compares the size of the District Attorney's Office vs. the size of the Public Defender's Office in California counties.
-Despite handling ~80% of serious criminal cases, the median Public Defender's Office in California counties has just 43% the number of employees as the District Attorney's Office.
+Despite handling ~80% of serious criminal cases, the median Public Defender's Office in California counties has just 43% the number of employees of the District Attorney's Office.

 > The fundamental right to a lawyer that Americans assume apply to everyone accused of criminal conduct effectively does not exist in practice for countless people across the United States.